nataliamoran/image-repository/README.md

 ```
 $ source env/bin/activate
 ```
-(Also, setup the the project interpreter in PyCharm or other IDE)
+(Also, setup the project interpreter in PyCharm or other IDE)

 * Install the project requirements by running
 ```